bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 we can get prettier lighting and shadows for cheaper by computing it ahead of time using **global illumination**, then storing the results in a "baked" form that never changes.
 Global illumination is a more sophisticated (and expensive) approach to lighting that often uses ray tracing.
-Unlike Bevy's default lighting tools, it takes into account light bouncing off of other objects, producing more realistic effects through the inclusion of indirect light.
+Unlike Bevy's default lighting tools, it takes light bouncing off of other objects into account, producing more realistic effects through the inclusion of indirect light.

 **Lightmaps**, textures that store pre-computed results of this global illumination, have been a mainstay of real-time graphics for decades.